Hp092/Autonomous-Human-Following-Mobile-Robot/project/report2.md

 ### Why this section matters

-In this project, there are two levels of kinematics that matter:
+There are two levels of kinematics that matter in this project:

 1. **Robot kinematics** — how the TurtleBot differential-drive base moves when commanded
 2. **Follower control logic** — how we convert the detected person’s distance and heading into motion commands